Lawrence Phillips: College career

-In 1993, his freshman year at Nebraska, Phillips gradually worked his way up the player ranks.
-He came off the bench to rush for 137 yards and a touchdown in the Cornhuskers' 14–13 win at Pac-10 champion UCLA.
+In 1993, his freshman year at University of Nebraska–Lincoln, Phillips gradually worked his way up the player ranks.
+He came off the bench to rush for 137 yards and a touchdown in the Cornhuskers' 14–13 win against Pac-10 champion UCLA.
 In the second half of the 1994 Orange Bowl, he sparked the Husker ground game, carrying 13 times for 64 of the 183 rushing yards against a formidable Seminole defense.
 All but one of Phillips' carries came in the fourth quarter, during which he scored on a 12-yard touchdown run.
-This game established him as the primary running back in the Nebraska offense.
+This game established him as the primary running back in the Cornhuskers’ offense.

 By his sophomore year, Phillips became the focal point of the offense because of injuries to quarterbacks Tommie Frazier and Brook Berringer.
 He tied a school record by rushing for 100 yards or more in 11 straight games in 1994 despite frequently playing against eight or nine-man defensive fronts.
 Against the #3 Miami Hurricanes, Phillips had 96 yards on 19 carries, including a 25-yard run that was the longest rushing play the Hurricanes had allowed all season.
 During the regular season, he ran for 1,722 yards, still a Nebraska record for a sophomore.
 Phillips' performance in the Orange Bowl that year was key to Nebraska securing its undefeated season and the national championship in 1994.

 Less than two weeks after Phillips helped Nebraska win the 1994 championship, he pleaded not guilty to charges of assault, vandalism, and disturbing the peace.
 The charges came from a March 1994 incident, in which Phillips was accused of grabbing a 21-year-old college student "around the neck".
 Phillips entered a pretrial diversion program earlier, but was charged on November 18, 1994, after failing to complete the requirements of the program.

 Shortly before the start of the next season, Phillips' eligibility was in question for receiving a $100 lunch from a sports agent during the 1994 season.
 When Nebraska officials became aware of the violation, he allegedly reimbursed the agent.
 The NCAA ruled him eligible just in time for the season opener, but continued to investigate other unspecified issues involving Phillips.